discretlib/discret/README.md

 # Discret: Create local first, peer to peer application (P2P) using a GraphQL inspired API

-Discret hides the complexity of peer to peer networks and reduces it to a database synchronisation problem.
+Discret hides the complexity of peer to peer networks and reduces it to a database synchronization problem.
 Compared to traditional application, most of the new complexity resides in the rights managements.

 Creating an application requires a few steps